• Skip to main content

 Jump to:

-• Make Asian Crunch Salad with Cashews
+• How to make Asian Crunch Salad

-• Copycat Costco Taylor Farms Asian Cabbage Salad
+• Copycat Costco Asian Cabbage Salad

-• More slaw salad recipes you'll love
+• More simple salad recipes you'll love

 I use the kale and Brussels sprouts slaw from Trader Joes, but if there isn't one near you, you can simply use finely chopped kale.